 Esther tells US chat show host Dr Pamela Brewer about her court appearance.

-“Recalling my story has been hugely difficult and extraordinarily painful for me and my family, but I am telling it to help others come to terms with their experiences and to have comfort in knowing they were not alone.”
+“Writing my story has been hugely difficult and extraordinarily painful, but I wanted to tell it to help others who experienced similar things come to terms with what happened to them

 – E N D S –